18 Tell-Tale Signs Someone Is Using Religion to Manipulate You

 14. They enforce rigid gender roles.

 Strict, often outdated gender norms are presented as divinely ordained.
 These roles typically reinforce the power structure of the group, often with male leaders holding authority over women.
-This gender-based control limits personal expression and growth, keeping followers confined to narrow, prescribed roles that serve the manipulator’s agenda.
+Gender-based control limits personal expression and growth, keeping followers confined to narrow, prescribed roles that serve the manipulator’s agenda.

 15. They discourage professional help.

 Seeking outside professional help, especially mental health support, is discouraged or forbidden.
 All problems are framed as spiritual issues that can only be resolved through the group’s methods.
-This dangerous approach can prevent followers from getting necessary medical or psychological care, keeping them dependent on the manipulator for all forms of healing and support.
+It’s a dangerous approach that can prevent followers from getting necessary medical or psychological care, keeping them dependent on the manipulator for all forms of healing and support.

 16. They redefine common terms.

 Words like love, faith, and obedience are given new, group-specific meanings that often contradict their common understanding.
-This linguistic manipulation creates a sort of insider language that reinforces group identity and makes it harder for followers to communicate effectively with outsiders.
+This is known as linguistic manipulation, and it creates a sort of insider language that reinforces group identity and makes it harder for followers to communicate effectively with outsiders.
 It’s a subtle but powerful way of controlling thought patterns and perceptions.

 17. They demand public declarations of faith.